RecExplainer: Aligning Large Language Models for Explaining Recommendation Models: Experiments

 \subsubsection{Explanation Quality}

 We show cases of each method for straightforward effect of explanation, illustrated in Figure~\ref{fig:case_explain}.
-Firstly, all our methods succeed in making the consistent prediction with SASRec.
-Both RecExplainer-B and RecExplainer-H give convincing explanations, which point out that firstly the user prefers gaming accessories and devices instead of games, and secondly the user has no explicit engagement in Xbox-360 platform, exhibiting high consistency with the output of recommendation model.
-Nevertheless, Vicuna and ChatGPT do not give a satisfying explanation, which is lack of persuasiveness.
-This is because they do not align with the SASRec and remain unclear whether they should make recommendations.
-Consequently, they can only rely on their own knowledge and logic to make certain conjectures about user preferences.
+Both RecExplainer-B and RecExplainer-H give convincing explanations, which point out that firstly the user prefers gaming accessories and devices instead of games, and secondly the user has no explicit engagement in Xbox-360 platform, exhibiting high consistency with the output of the target recommender model.
+Nevertheless, Vicuna and ChatGPT do not give a satisfying and persuasive explanation.
+This is because they do not align with the target model and can only rely on their own knowledge and logic to make certain conjectures about user preferences, which may cause errors.
 Notably, RecExplainer-I exhibits hallucination in giving non-existing games.
-This illustrates that although the alignment is effective, solely relying on hidden neurons to recover the domain information of user history/items and make explanations are not enough due to the information compression in SASRec.
+This illustrates that although the alignment is effective, solely relying on hidden neurons to recover the domain information of user history/items and make explanations are not enough due to the information compression loss in embeddings of the target model.